pasindulekamwasam/pasindulekamwasam/README.md

-# Hi there! 👋 I'm Pasindu Madhusara
+# Hi there! 👋 I'm Pasindu Lekamwasam

 ## 🎓 About Me
 - **IT Undergraduate** at SLIIT & UCSC